Lynette Cisneros

-Lynette Cisneros, LCMHC, LMHC
+LCMHC, LMHC

-The settings I've practiced in have included: in-home, juvenile justice residential and day-treatment programs, foster homes, elementary & high schools, university counseling centers and private practice.
+Settings I've practiced in have included: in-home, juvenile justice residential and day-treatment programs, foster homes, elementary & high schools, university counseling centers and private practice.

 See Treatment Approach for information on the other therapeutic orientations utilized.

-I do not approach therapy from the 'blank slate' therapist perspective however I do believe this space is for and about you and any therapist disclosures will be thoughtful and appropriate for rapport building & maintenance.
-As well as to support, validate & encourage you while on your healing journey.
+I do not approach therapy from the 'blank slate' therapist perspective however I do believe this space is for and about you and any personal disclosures will be thoughtful and appropriate for rapport building & maintenance.
+As well as to provide support, validate & encourage you while on your healing journey.
 Our therapeutic relationship is intended as a tool to heal not distract.

 I strive to be welcoming & inclusive while providing a safe space for all my clients to openly be who they are.